Waswanipi River: Toponymy

-As early as 18th century, the designation "Waswanipi" means a lake Waswanipi, two rivers and a Native American group.
-The river has already been referred to as "Olga River".
+As early as the 18th century, the designation "Waswanipi" means a lake Waswanipi, two rivers, and a Native American group.
+The river has already been referred to as the "Olga River".
 A map of 1898 indicates "R. Waswanipi" for this watercourse.
-At the beginning of the 20th century, during a voyage of exploration in northern Quebec, geologist and land surveyor Henry O'Sullivan borrows this waterway.
+At the beginning of the 20th century, during a voyage of exploration in northern Quebec, geologist and land surveyor Henry O'Sullivan borrowed this waterway.

 The toponym Waswanipi River was formalized on December 5, 1968, at the Commission de toponymie du Quebec.